lasuillard-s/mockoon-novnc/README.md

     > Only port range in 3000-3999 will be forwarded by configuration, otherwise NGINX will respond with **404 Not Found**.

+- Header-based port forwarding

+    Instead of port in path, you can use `X-Port-Forward` header to desired port number.
+It would be useful if you don't want path modification.

+    ```bash
+    $ curl --fail --silent http://localhost --header 'X-Port-Forward: 3678'
+    {"Hello": "World!"}
+    ```

+    Port range here also restricted to range of 3000-3999.

+    > Path-based port forwarding may take precedence.

 ## 📔 Usage

 You can try this image with Docker Compose by simply checking it out and running `docker compose up --build`.
 For more details, please check `docker-compose.yaml` file.